Sonic Robo Blast 2: Gameplay

 A video of Sonic Robo Blast 2 showing Sonic running in the first level of the game, Greenflower Zone Act 1.

 Sonic Robo Blast 2 is a 3D platformer that makes use of the Doom Legacy engine's ability to implement floors over other floors, a feature not present in several contemporary Doom ports.
-Players control one of several characters, Sonic the Hedgehog, Miles "Tails" Prower, Knuckles the Echidna, Amy Rose, Fang the Sniper, or Metal Sonic and aim to reach the end of each zone and defeat Doctor Eggman.
+Players control one of several characters, Sonic the Hedgehog, Miles "Tails" Prower, Knuckles the Echidna, Amy Rose, Fang the Sniper, or Metal Sonic, and aim to reach the end of each zone and defeat Doctor Eggman.
 Each zone, divided into two acts, requires the player to run and jump through obstacles, making use of the terrain and one's own momentum to reach the signpost at the end of the act.
 Each character has unique abilities that allow them to fight Eggman's robots, and in contrast to contemporary 3D Sonic games, the design of each level encourages open-ended exploration and discovery.

 Multiplayer is made possible either via local area network or Internet connection, with players racing or cooperating to reach the end of a stage, or battling in a first-person shooter mode.

+Plot

+Following Doctor Eggman's defeat in the preceding game, Sonic the Hedgehog Robo-blast!, he decides to hide away in an underground bunker for three months.
+Emerging to fight against Sonic and his friends once again, Eggman is summarily beaten and sent retreating into space, where he discovers the asteroid Black Rock.
+He makes plans to start building a new battle station there, but not before taunting Sonic and Tails by destroying Greenflower City and heading off to sow destruction across the Zones with his robot armies.

+Sonic, Tails, and Knuckles follow Eggman through the Zones, from Greenflower Zone to Black Core Zone out in space, where they race against Metal Sonic and fight Eggman.
+After defeating Eggman's final mech, Sonic and his friends escape in a capsule as the battlestation explodes.